WengJunFeng/InfoView/README.md

 # InfoView

 This is a Microsoft Windows utility/tool I wrote back in the days when C++ and VC++ were hot.
-The front-end is built using VC++/MFC, and there is a statically linked DLL written in C language.
+The front-end is built using VC++/MFC, and there is a DLL that the app uses, and it is written in C language.
 The C library uses Windows SDK (which is now upgraded to WINSDK version 10), and the rest remains in Visual C++/MFC.

 ## What does this program do?